OpenEvalProject/evals/manuscripts/elife-64561/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/64561/elife-64561-fig2-v2.jpg)

-**Figure 2.:** Open full text" as outcome.Panel A displays the odds ratios for respondents exposed to manipulation 1 (high-status university, US) or manipulation 3 (lower-status university, non-US).
+**Figure 2.:** Panel A displays the odds ratios for respondents exposed to manipulation 1 (high-status university, US) or manipulation 3 (lower-status university, non-US).
 Manipulation 2 (lower-status university, US) is the reference group.
 Panel B plots the adjusted means for manipulation 1, manipulation 2 and manipulation 3.
 Error bars represent 95% CIs.
 As shown in Panel A, peer-evaluators in public health were slightly less likely to show interest in opening the full text when the author affiliation was changed from a lower-status university in the US to a lower-status university elsewhere.
 The results for the remaining eleven comparisons are inclusive.
 For model specifications, see Supplementary file 2, Tables S13–S18.

 ![Figure 3.](https://cdn.elifesciences.org/articles/64561/elife-64561-fig3-v2.jpg)

-**Figure 3.:** Include in conference" as outcome.Panel A displays the odds ratios for respondents exposed to manipulation 1 (high-status university, US) or manipulation 3 (lower-status university, non-US).
+**Figure 3.:** Panel A displays the odds ratios for respondents exposed to manipulation 1 (high-status university, US) or manipulation 3 (lower-status university, non-US).
 Manipulation 2 (lower-status university, US) is the reference group.
 Panel B plots the adjusted means for manipulation 1, manipulation 2 and manipulation 3.
 Error bars represent 95% CIs.
 As shown in Panel A, peer-evaluators in political science were slightly less likely to show interest in opening the full text when the author affiliation was changed from a lower-status university in the US to a high-status university in the US.
 The results for the remaining eleven comparisons are inclusive.
 For model specifications, see Supplementary file 2, Tables S19–S24.

 As displayed in Figure 2, peer-evaluators in Public Health were between 7.5% and 56.5% less likely to show interest in opening the full-text, when the author affiliation was changed from a lower-status university in the US to a lower-status university elsewhere (Odds ratio:.
 634, CI: 0.435–0.925).
 The odds ratios for the remaining 11 comparisons across the six disciplines all had 95% confidence intervals spanning one.
 Moreover, in five of the 12 between-subject comparisons, the direction of the observed effects was inconsistent with the a-priori expectation that abstracts from higher-status US universities would be favoured over abstracts from lower-status US universities, and that abstracts from lower-status US universities would be favoured over abstracts from lower-status universities elsewhere.